Add Visual Studio editor support for other languages

 In addition to syntax colorization and basic statement completion, Visual Studio also has a feature called Navigate To.
 This feature enables you to quickly search code files, file paths and code symbols.
 Visual Studio provides Navigate To support for the following languages.

 All of these file types have the features described earlier even if support for a given language hasn't yet been installed.
-Installing specialized support for some languages may provide additional language support, such as IntelliSense or other advanced language features such as Light Bulbs.
+Installing specialized support for some languages may provide additional language support, such as IntelliSense or other advanced language features like light bulbs.

 Visual Studio 2015 Update 1 and later versions provide language support in the editor by using TextMate Grammars.
 If your favorite programming language currently isn't supported in the Visual Studio editor, first, search the web - a TextMate bundle for the language may already exist.
 If you can't find one, though, you can add support for it yourself in Visual Studio 2015 Update 1 or later by creating a TextMate bundle model for language grammars and snippets.